Origami-Cloudless-AI/software-engineering-project/README.md

 # Project goal
 We will reproduce [Roberto's demo video](https://youtu.be/xYntGeLmCSI), adding its ML training phase, towards NEXUS Demo day (27th March).
-While Roberto's demo uses relatively large hardwares which may not belong to TinyML precisely (e.g. TinyML run on RTOS but not on Linux), those hardwares (e.g. Jetson nano) usually come with a raedy made toolstack to run ML examples immediately.
+While Roberto's demo uses relatively large hardware which may not belong to TinyML precisely (e.g. TinyML run on RTOS but not on Linux), those hardware (e.g. Jetson nano) usually come with a ready made tool-stack to run ML examples immediately.
 There are 2 benefits of making use of Roberto's demo for this project.
-Firstly, we could learn from those mature toolstack what kind of toolstack is still missing to implement TinyMLaaS in the future.
+Firstly, we could learn from those mature tool-stack what kind of tool-stack is still missing to implement TinyMLaaS in the future.
-Sencondary, we could make this existing demo more fancy quickly to attract investoers attending NEXUS Demo day.
+Secondary, we could make this existing demo more fancy quickly to attract investors attending NEXUS Demo day.

 # Kick-off meeting